zinzloun/lost-in-smuggling/README.md

 Before sending the request remember to disable Update content-lenght feature in Burp Repeater.
 Analizing the request:
 1. The request must be sent using POST since we need a body so we cannot use GET
 2. Content-length is set to the length of the payload, starting from 0 to the end of NOTEXIST string (a trick to find the value is to use Notepad++ and select the block, then have a look to Sel: <length> in the center bottom of the windows).
-In this case we could also sent a bigger value, since we are only interested to cause an error
+In this case we could also send a bigger value, since we are only interested to cause an error

 What happens here?
 The proxy send the whole request (to the end of NOTEXIST), since the backend server use TE, when find 0 (end of trasmission) interpret the next string (NOTEXIST) as a new request, so an error is returned.
 Let's try now with a redirect to a local resource: